-Agatha Christie once compared the incisive daydreams of Miss Marple, to a process of “gathering wool.”
-What a tremendous phrase.
+Agatha Christie once compared the incisive daydreams of Miss Marple to a process of “gathering wool.”
+What a tremendous phrase.1

 Smith means it figuratively and literally.
-She bundles thoughts, pilling them into a cluster until they become grande and inseparable.
-She creates something from nothing (the theme of touch flows throughout).
+She bundles thoughts, piling them into a cluster until they become grande and inseparable.
+She creates something from nothing (the touch theme flows throughout).

 I truly loved my family and our home, yet that spring I experienced a terrible and inexpressible melancholy, I would sit for hours, when my chores were done and the children at school, beneath the willows, lost in thought.
 That was the atmosphere of my life as I began to compose Woolgathering.

 Smith’s somethings from nothing were gathered in truth and vulnerability, in deep self-examination, what Rilke called “going into self.”

 Through this aperture afforded by pain and doubt, Smith refocuses on the minute.
 Time passes in a fullness often unknown in books or life.

 I had one of those headaches.
 It kept pounding and got into that crazy realm where the guillotine seems like a good idea.
 I groped about for the scissors and just like that cropped my hair.
 Brushing aside the discarded braids I dragged over to the sink to cool my face and neck.

 The consistent pace of the words and actions and the consistent nearsightedness of object—”Relaxed, beneath the sky, contemplating this and that”—are what makes Woolgathering so calming, so inviting.

 Even when Smith reflects on a note familiar to all of us, the unbeing of what we once wished for ourselves.
 The loss of non-materialised dreams.